JstnClmnt/NLP-News-Classification/README.md

 ## Getting Started

-Download the dataset from http://mlg.ucd.ie/files/datasets/bbc-fulltext.zip and extract it in a folder named ``` /data ```
+Download the dataset from http://mlg.ucd.ie/files/datasets/bbc-fulltext.zip and extract it in a folder named ``` /data ``` in the local directory.

 ### Prerequisites